AUTIZMO5/AI_Rumi/README.md

-This program is best run with an NVIDIA graphics card and cuda 12.1
+This program is best run with a NVIDIA graphics card and cuda 12.1